Yuvika1105/Cozy-Cafe/README.md

 - ➕ Add items to an order in real-time
 - 🧮 Auto-calculate total bill
 - ✅ Place an order and get a **cute confirmation pop-up**
-- 🐼 Adorable panda pops up with a "Thank you!" message

 ---

 ## 📸 Preview